thomasbattram/thesis/index/thesis.utf8.md

 \pagebreak

 Before continuing to assess what CpG characteristics might, in part, explain some associations found in EWAS, we removed sites that were identified by potentially faulty probes and were on either of the sex chromosomes.
-Further, we removed the eight studies that had an inflated sum of r^2^ values and studies for which fewer than 10% of sites identified in the original analyses were identified in a re-analysis using the data provided via GEO.
+Further, we removed the 18 studies that had an inflated sum of r^2^ values and studies for which fewer than 10% of sites identified in the original analyses were identified in a re-analysis using the data provided via GEO.
 Overall, this left 789 EWAS and 77127 associations (at P < 1x10^-4^).

 <!-- Smoking is associated with large changes in DNA methylation across the genome (REF) and is associated with many different traits (REF).
 Thus, it may confound DNA methylation associations found in the catalog.
 If this was the case, one might expect smoking related CpGs to appear more in the catalog than expected by chance.
 The DMPs identified by EWAS of traits other than smoking were enriched for smoking related CpG sites (P = X).